compbiozurich/compbiozurich.github.io/docs/UZH-BIO390/2024/2024-11-12-Andreas-Wagner.md

 <!--more-->

-## Learning goals for exam preparation (from 2023):
+## Learning goals for exam preparation 2024:

-In the Bio390 course, we explored various examples of biological networks and their characteristics.
-We specifically examined several online databases, such as STRING, KEGG, and Reactome, that facilitate data retrieval for constructing these networks.
-Additionally, we delved into the mathematical models of networks and learned about the distinctions between biological networks and random networks (such as the Erdős-Rényi model).
-An important characteristic we focused on to differentiate between network types was the degree distribution.
-Moreover, we gained insight into determining the positioning of different nodes within a network using metrics like betweenness centrality.
-Towards the end, we investigated the robustness of biological networks under different perturbations and briefly overviewed mathematical models that aid in understanding the flow of information through various nodes in a network.
+After this lecture you should be able to

+* enumerate various examples of biological networks and their characteristics.
+* apply simple quantifiers of network structure to analyze a network, such as the degree distribution and betweenness centrality.
+* distinguish between the structure of biological networks and simple mathematical models of networks, such as the Erdős-Rényi model.
+* explain the concept of modularity in networks.
+* explain how a simple modularity-detection algorithm works.
+* determine whether a network is a small-world network or not
+* apply the basic principles of flux balance analysis to very simple metabolic networks.